afzali/nabz-server/README.md

 - Centralized API endpoint configuration using constants
 - Dynamic form fields based on authentication configuration
 - Automatic configuration fetching from server
+- Modular JavaScript architecture for better code organization and maintainability

+## Recent Updates

+### v2.1 (March 2025)
+- Refactored event management interface to use modular JavaScript architecture
+- Fixed API endpoint handling to ensure proper access from the frontend
+- Improved handling of array data in event categories
+- Enhanced error handling and debugging for API requests
+- Added proper JSON serialization for array fields in events

 ## Setup